bravecourse/personalSite/README.md

 ## Lesson Focus:
 - use div tags to organize information via “content-blocks”
 - use classes and ids organize content blocks
+- use ids to link nav bar to content blocks
 - use padding and margin
 - add a button
 - add some hover animation to links and nav bar